Tag Archive for: Botany

 • raise awareness and provide training in botany.

-The connected trails consist of information sheets available to everyone and distributed along several routes.
+The “Connected Trails” are information sheets available to everyone and spread across several routes.
 They can be accessed via a QR code using a smartphone or tablet.
-These sheets allow you to explore the garden’s treasures at your own pace.
-The four different routes are displayed at the entrance to the Jardin des Plantes: simply follow the guide, or, if you prefer, wander freely through the paths.
+These allow you to explore the garden’s treasures at your own pace.
+The four different routes are posted at the entrance to the Jardin des Plantes: simply follow the guide, or—if you prefer—lose yourself in the garden’s paths.

 These botanical fact sheets provide a variety of information about the plant you scan, such as a description, its uses, and its habitat.
 It’s a fun and engaging way to learn more about the flora around us!

 For now, there are five connected trails within the Jardin des Plantes.
-These may change over time thanks to your input.
+These may change over time thanks to your collaboration.

 The SMART’BOTA Trail

-The second connected trail at the Jardin des Plantes in Montpellier, and the first educational trail, it was created in 2018 for Tela Botanica’s introductory MOOC on botany of which Denis serves as the lead.
+The second connected trail at the Jardin des Plantes in Montpellier, and the first trail designed for educational purposes, it was created in 2018 for Tela Botanica’s introductory MOOC on botany of which Denis serves as the course coordinator.
 The course aims to introduce enthusiasts to botany.
-It features around sixty species and introduces you to the main plant families.
+It features about sixty species and introduces you to the main plant families.

 The SMART’PHARMA Trail

-Extension of the first "SMART’BOTA" trail; this trail was created for students at the Faculty of Pharmacy in Montpellier.
-Indeed, a multitude of plants can be used for therapeutic and medicinal purposes.
+An extension of the first “SMART’BOTA” trail; this trail was created for students at the Montpellier School of Pharmacy.
+Indeed, a wide variety of plants can be used for therapeutic and medicinal purposes.
 This trail allows students students to combine the theoretical aspects of their courses with practical ones by directly observing the plants within the Garden.
-This educational trail is also open to the public.
+This educational trail is also accessible to everyone.
 It features approximately sixty plant species.

-The Remarkable Trees Trail
+The "Remarkable Trees" Trail

 This trail, created in 2014, is the oldest trail in the Jardin des Plantes.
-It allows you to discover all the secrets of the Jardin des Plantes’s giant trees.
-It is also the only trail that can be explored without your smartphone, as it features reading panels, but feel free to scan the QR codes embedded in the panels to unlock all the secrets of botany!
-This interactive trail features 25 tree species selected from among the most remarkable and oldest in the garden.
+It allows you to discover all the secrets of the Jardin des Plantes’s tall trees.
+It’s also the only trail you can explore without your smartphone, as it features information panels, but feel free to scan the QR codes on the signs to unlock all the secrets of botany!
+This interactive trail features 25 tree species selected from among the garden’s most remarkable and oldest trees.

 The HERBES FOLLES Trail

 This trail, created for Tela Botanica’s “Herbes Folles” MOOC (the second edition is scheduled for this fall!), aims to help you rediscover these plants that are pejoratively referred to as “weeds.”
-They, too, have their virtues, and beyond their drawbacks—which we won’t deny—they also play an important role in our environment.
-The wild herbs of the garden invite you to reflect on issues of biodiversity.
-This tour will allow you to see these “weeds” in a new light…
+They, too, have their benefits, and beyond their drawbacks—which we certainly don’t deny—they also play an important role in our environment.
+The wild herbs in the garden invite you to reflect on issues of biodiversity.
+This trail will help you see these “weeds” in a whole new light…

 The last trail is somewhat unique, as it is part of a citizen science.
 Get involved in this CNRS program by observing the 12 species along the trail.
 Its goal is also to raise awareness about global warming by introducing us to phenology (the observation of periodic events, in this case involving plants).
-At the entrance to the Jardin des Plantes, you can request a specially designed form to record your observations.
+At the entrance to the Jardin des Plantes, you can ask for a specially designed form where you can record your observations.
 This data will help scientists better understand and monitor climate change and its associated challenges.

 And for those who are curious, check out the app